jquinnKX/kdbAlertTP/README.md

 This framework is an expansion of the skeleton TP framework available at https://code.kx.com/v2/wp/building_real_time_tick_subscribers.pdf

 It has been built on to replay our cryptocurrency data set with the original timestamp but with today’s date in a live manner.
 Each routine and execution-point (e.g. 'intraday 1 minute' + 'wj with timestamps') test was run in it’s own alert engine process.
-If running windows, place the contents of kdbAlertTP on gitbut in a single location, point your windows terminal to that location, and run
+If running windows, place the contents of kdbAlertTP on gitbut in a single location, extract the 7z data, point your windows terminal to that location, and run

 q startUp.q